dividuum/info-beamer/doc/manual.md

 screen.

 `info-beamer` is a rapid development environment.
-If you update the code for your example and save it, `info-beamer` will pickup the changes and show them to you immediatelly.
+If you update the code for your example and save it, `info-beamer` will pick up the changes and show them to you immediately.
 Let's try this: While `info-beamer` is still running and displaying the "Hello World", change the string "Hello World" to "Updated World" in `node.lua` and save the file `node.lua`.
 `info-beamer` will notice that the file changed and reload it.
 The output